 690 mg/day of PCBs were estimated to be entering the River from the City of Spokane’s stormwater system.

-In summary, the 2011 report findings indicated that at least 66% of the PCB sources measured in the River were unknown, and much of these data were uncertain.
+In summary, tThe 2011 report findings indicated that at least 66% of the PCB sources measured in the River were unknown, and much of these data were uncertain.
 Because of the lack of sufficient data and unaccounted sources, the report did not provide the certainty necessary to develop a source reduction plan.

-Solution: Use Collaborative Task Force to Employ a “Direct to Implementation” Approach
+Task Force Approach

+Due to the extremely challenging nature of conclusively quantifying PCBs, a group focused on using available (albeit imperfect) data to initiate implementation was proposed and formed.
 Washington and Idaho NPDES permits required participation of the permittees in a Regional Toxics Task Force (Task Force) with a goal to develop a comprehensive plan to bring the Spokane River into compliance with the applicable water quality standard for PCBs.
 In addition to the NPDES permittees in the Spokane River Basin, members participating in the SRRTTF include conservation and environmental interests including Lake Spokane Association, Spokane Riverkeeper and the Lands Council; Spokane Regional Health District; Ecology; Idaho DEQ; Washington State Department of Health; the Coeur d’Alene Tribe; the Spokane Tribe of Indians; and USEPA.
 By late 2012, the Task Force was sufficiently organized so that it could begin functioning, they developed an MOA (Attachment A), a funding entity, and procured a national expert as a community technical advisor for the important work it was undertaking.
+Funding for the group has been obtained from grants, NPDES permittees in both states, and DOE.
+Funding to date totals $_____.

-Development of the PCB Reduction Work Plan was Thoughtful and Comprehensive
+PCB Reduction Work Plan

 In order to achieve their goal of developing a comprehensive plan to bring the Spokane River into compliance, the Task Force developed and adopted an initial Work Plan in 2012 (Attachment B), setting forth the common vision of the Task Force members, identifying the anticipated work necessary to accurately identify primary sources of PCBs, and the schedule for the completion of that work.
 The Task Force is currently on schedule with the work, and has proven its ability to make measurable progress towards the reduction of PCBs in the Spokane River.

-Initial Task Force Actions Were Expedient and On-target
+Initial Task Force Actions

 In April 2013, the Task Force engaged LimnoTech, a firm renowned for their expertise on the fate and transport of PCBs, as a technical advisor to assist with the development of an initial scope of work for its technical efforts.
 These initial “Phase 1” efforts included compilation of all PCB data that may be relevant for characterizing either potential PCB source contribution or instream PCB conditions, review and evaluation of the compiled data for future use, an analysis of the data to identify data gaps that were critical to developing a clear understanding of current conditions, and the development of a data collection strategy and the companion sampling, analysis, and quality assurance plans.